pradeephubgit/questdb.io/docs/operations/capacity-planning.md

 **Records per partition**

 The number of records per partition should factor into the partitioning strategy (`YEAR`, `MONTH`, `DAY`, `HOUR`).
-Too many or too few records per partition, and query operations across too many partitions results in slower query times.
-A general guideline for the optimal number of records per partition is between 1 million and 100 million.
+Having too many records per partition or having too few records per partition and having query operations across too many partitions has the result of slower query times.
+A general guideline is that roughly between 1 million and 100 million records is optimal per partition.

 ### Choosing a schema

-This section provides some tips for choosing the right schema for a dataset, based on the storage space that type occupies in QuestDB.
+This section provides some tips for choosing the right schema for a dataset based on the storage space that type occupies in QuestDB.

 #### Symbols